devartgr/joomla-devart-slider/README.md

 - DevArt Events
 - DevArt Video

+The optional integrations are not required for Joomla Articles or Custom Slides.

 ---

 ## Installation

-1. Download the latest package: `pkg_devartslider_v1.0.8.zip`
+1. Download the latest package:

+   `pkg_devartslider_v1.0.9.zip`

 2. Open the Joomla administrator.

+3. Go to:

-3. Go to `System → Install → Extensions`.
+   `System → Install → Extensions`

 4. Upload and install the package.

+5. Open:

-5. Open `Components → DevArt Slider`.
+   `Components → DevArt Slider`

-6. Create a slider.
+6. Create or edit a slider.

 7. Publish a DevArt Slider module and select the required slider.

-The package supports Joomla update installation over previous DevArt Slider 1.0.x versions.
+The package supports installation and updates through the standard Joomla Extensions installer.

 ---